tyrumus/dotfiles/README.md

-PACKAGES | List of packages installed every time, separated by spaces | `base linux linux-firmware` LAPTOP_PACKAGES | List of packages installed when system is a laptop | `iwd` NVIDIA_PACKAGES | List of packages installed when system has NVIDIA graphics card | `nvidia-lts` CHROOT_PACKAGES | List of packages to install when installer is chrooted | `efibootmgr` CHEZMOI_URL | URL of dotfiles repository to install upon next user login | `https://github.com/you/your-dotfiles.git`
+PACKAGES | List of packages installed every time, separated by spaces | `base linux linux-firmware` LAPTOP_PACKAGES | List of packages installed when system is a laptop | `iwd` NVIDIA_PACKAGES | List of packages installed when system has NVIDIA graphics card | `nvidia-lts` CHEZMOI_URL | URL of dotfiles repository to install upon next user login | `https://github.com/you/your-dotfiles.git`